hugo-sebastiao/hugo-sebastiao.github.io/mds/FLIM.md

 - detector triggering
 - synchronization with TCSPC electronics

-This allowed multiple hardware interfaces to be integrated into a single coordinated control platform.
+This allowed multiple hardware interfaces to be integrated into one coordinated control platform rather than operated as separate tools.

 ---